pdennis/facebase/readme.md

 ## How It Works

-First you'll want to take some images of the person you're searching for, and feed them to faceloader.py
+First you'll want to take some images of the person you're searching for, crop them to be tight shots of the persons face, put them all in one folder,  and feed them to faceloader.py

 `faceloader.py` detects faces in images, generates embeddings, and stores them in a SQLite database.